spanningt/theroutingloop/_posts/2023-03-30-cloud-wan-hands-on.md

 ---
 layout: default
-title:  "Getting started with Amazon VPC Lattice - Live deployment from start to finish!"
+title:  "Getting started with AWS CloudWAN - Live deployment from start to finish!"
 videoid:
 date:   2023-03-30 10:30:00 -0800
-abstract: "Join us in this live session where we’ll configure Amazon VPC Lattice from start to finish!"
+abstract: "Join us in this live session where we’ll configure AWS CloudWAN from start to finish!"
 hosts: "Alexandra Huides, Matt Lehwess"
 guests:
 ---